AfriGen-D/chiptimptation-vcf-liftover/docs/reference/index.md

 # Reference Overview ​

-Complete command-line reference for chiptimptation-vcf-liftover.
+Complete command-line reference for chiptimputation-vcf-liftover.
 This section provides comprehensive documentation for all parameters, profiles, and configuration options.

 ## Quick Reference ​